-Mike Powell is a singer-songwriter from Central New York.
+Editor’s Note: Mike Powell is a singer-songwriter from Central New York.
 In addition to his work as a solo artist, he also leads the soulful rock band The Black River.
 Powell and fellow CNY singer-songwriter Chris Merkley are embarking on a four-show mini-tour of microbreweries across the state searching for the connection between songwriting and brewing.
 This stop brings us to Abandon Brewing Co. in Penn Yan.

 This is the second of a four-part NYS Music series contributed by Powell.
 The first installment of Powell’s tour diary can be found here.